 There is also the offer of a study start-up call to discuss the study and any challenges which may be present during the set-up and delivery of the study in the UK.
 The outcome of the call is shared with Local Clinical Research Network contacts who will communicate with their study sites to raise awareness of any delivery challenges identified and support overall study delivery to time and target.
-This call is an opportunity for you to learn more about the NIHR Study Support Services and to ask any questions you may have.
+This call is an opportunity for you to learn more about the Clinical Research Network's Study Support Services and to ask any questions you may have.

 Important Documentation – the study milestone schedule (SMS)

-- new sites added
+- New sites added

-- a site is closed early
+- A site is closed early

-- recruitment time lines change and importantly
+- Recruitment timelines change and importantly

-- when company study contact changes.
+- When company study contact changes.